-Spicy red fruit, subtle pepper, age 3-5 more years.
+Spicy red fruit, subtle pepper, long juicy finish.

 Inside this bottle of 2012 Pitts Home Ranch Estate Zinfandel, one finds intense perfumed red fruit and earthy spice aromas while on the finish juicy spicy wild red fruit lingers long on the finish.
 The acids in 2012 are normally high for this single-vineyard allowing this vintage to be enjoyed now with your fish, chicken or pasta, but will cellar for years to come.
 Drink now until 2022.

 After 7 years in the bottle this wine has matured heavenly.
 The nose greets you with dried fruit.
 Predominantly with dried apricot and raisin followed by aromas of dark brown sugar and molasses .
 Hints of dark cranberry follow.
 The palate is super and elegant and soft but hits you with juicy acidity.
 The red fruit has stayed true over the years but has ripened into a beautiful super ripe strawberry and cranberry with hints of black pepper.
 This wine will be best paired with fatty steak or BBQ.